 Research, Research, Research

-One thing couples tend to forget when setting a wedding budget is that location determines many of the expenses.
+Couples tend to forget when setting a wedding budget that location determines many of the expenses.
 Weddings vary in cost depending on geographic location, which is why researching the costs in your specific area–or your specific destination–is vital for keeping you and your partner on budget.

 While researching, also note the price differences for getting married during the week versus the weekend and the price differences for each month of the year.
 There are many creative ways to save money on your wedding, so do as much research on your options as you can.